 Even after the US DOLLAR INDEX reacted once again from its mid-December rally near mid-upper 97.00 resistance, it was holding no worse than the mid-96.00 area in December.
-Yet the more major support remains into 95.50-.00 area (including weekly MA-41) it tested again in both earlyand late-January.
+Yet the more major support remains into 95.50-.00 area (including weekly MA-41) it tested again in both early-and late-January.
 After being closer to mid-upper 97.00 resistance on previous weakness of the EURO and the POUND, it was back down toward midrange on recent strength elsewhere.

 Yet recent stronger US corporate earnings and economic data had assisted the greenback in overrunning the mid-upper 97.00 resistance prior to the recent slippage.
-While the FOMC statement and Powell's less dovish press conference put a minor bid back in the buck into that mid-upper 97.00 range, the recent Trump trade threats have reinvigorated that bid after the reaction into mid-May.
+While the FOMC statement and Powell's less dovish press conference put a minor bid back in the buck into that mid-upper 97.00 range, the recent Trump trade threats have reinvigorated the bid.